computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/WebCrawler/readme.md

 - Path-ascending crawling
   - Path-ascending crawling can help discover a lot of isolated resources or resources for which no inbound link would have been found in regular crawling of a particular Web site.
   - In this scheme, a crawler would ascend to every path in each URL that it intends to crawl.
-  - For example, when given a seed URL of http://foo.com/a/b/page.html, it will attempt to crawl /a/b/, /a/, and /.
+  - For example, when given a seed URL of `http://foo.com/a/b/page.html`, it will attempt to crawl /a/b/, /a/, and /.

 ### Difficulties in implementing efficient web crawler

-- Large volume of Web pages
+- Large volume of Web pages.
-- Rate of change on web pages
+- Rate of change on web pages.

 ### Components

-1. URL frontier: To store the list of URLs to download and also prioritize which URLs should be crawled first.
+1. **URL frontier:** To store the list of URLs to download and also prioritize which URLs should be crawled first.
-2. HTML Fetcher: To retrieve a web page from the server.
+2. **HTML Fetcher:** To retrieve a web page from the server.
-3. Extractor: To extract links from HTML documents.
+3. **Extractor:** To extract links from HTML documents.
-4. Duplicate Eliminator: To make sure the same content is not extracted twice unintentionally.
+4. **Duplicate Eliminator:** To make sure the same content is not extracted twice unintentionally.
-5. Datastore: To store retrieved pages, URLs, and other metadata.
+5. **Datastore:** To store retrieved pages, URLs, and other metadata.

 ![high level design](https://raw.githubusercontent.com/tuliren/grokking-system-design/master/img/web-crawler-overview.png)